 - The election of members of the Board of Management and the Supervisory Board

-- Changes to the remuneration policy for the Board of Management
+- Material changes to the remuneration policy of the Board of Management